It was around about 1980 (none of us can remember exactly) when a number of local Balerno folk first discussed forming

 Over time, and with the passing of weel-kent and much loved Club members and office-bearers, we are still going strong some 32 or more years later.
 To all of those and our supporters over the years, a special thank you is due, and to the present committee who give such great support and continue the work started all these years ago.

 A variety of artists who have performed in Balerno have gone on to international careers e.g. Dougie McLean, John Martyn, Dick Gaughan and of course the ever- popular (and now retired) McCalmans who also recorded one of their albums “Out of the Heat” at the Club.

 For the last few years we have been a participant in the Balerno Music Festival where we annually run a subsidised Children’s Concert on a Sunday afternoon early in the festival then, on the last weekend, a folk concert on the Friday night, and a very popular music session in the Grey Horse Inn on the Saturday afternoon.
-For the 2017 Festival we had a return visit from Artie Tresize with his “Artie’s Tartan Tales” for the Children’s Concert on 8 October and, for the Friday night concert on 13 October, the wonderful Isla St Clair with enjoyable and amusing support from singer/songwriter, George Machray.
-The session was on Saturday 14 October in the afternoon, in the new dining room in the Grey Horse.
-Everything went well and we are now thinking ahead for the 2018 Festival.
+For the 2018 Festival we will have a return visit from Artie Tresize with his “Artie’s Tartan Tales” for the Children’s Concert on 7 October and, for the Friday night concert on 12 October, the wonderful harmoney group, Sangsters, with enjoyable and amusing support from singer/songwriter, George Machray.
+The session is planned for Saturday 14 October in the afternoon, in the new dining room in the Grey Horse (as yet to be confirmed).